William Marshall Anderson House

 The William Marshall Anderson House is a historic house in Circleville, Ohio, United States.
 Built in 1865 as the home of William Marshall Anderson, the house has been ranked as a leading example of Gothic Revival architecture.
 Walls of brick and wood, covered with an asphalt roof, are decorated with many features of this style, including ornate wooden trim and ogive windows.
 The house's well-preserved nineteenth-century architecture led to its placement on the National Register of Historic Places in 1979.

+It may have been designed by William Doane, a local architect who designed several schools and the Circleville City Hall.